Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 ## Future Features:

-A future feature that i would like to add to my website would be a login portal for members so that they can see for example their stats on their gym usage for the week aswell as them bwing able to log in their progress and make a sort of timetable that suits them
+A future feature that i would like to add to my website would be a login portal for members so that they can see for example their stats on their gym usage for the week aswell as them being able to log in their progress and make a sort of timetable that suits them

 ## Wireframes